dcochs3/DualSlalomBracketCreator/README.md

 To use this program, you must have downloaded and installed the Java SDK on your computer.

 I've included two resources to help with this:
-  1. The CS1331 installation instructions (https://cs1331.gitlab.io/install-java.html), which are also listed below
+  1. The Georgia Tech CS1331 installation instructions (https://cs1331.gitlab.io/install-java.html), which are also listed below
   2. Oracle’s installation instructions (https://docs.oracle.com/javase/10/)

 After downloading and installing the Java SDK, download the files in this repository.

-Navigate to the directory with the DualSlalomBracketCreator files.

 Disclaimer: I took the class CS1331 many years ago.
 The version of java and javac I have and used to create this program are as follows: